 Streamline your operations

 For instance, analyze your business processes and identify tasks that could be automated.
 This might be done with your staff scheduling, data entry, and generating stock orders.
-In this way, you will save time and money and have the resources to direct towards selling more or serving customers.
+In this way, you will save time and money and have the resources to sell more or serve customers.

 Focus on customer retention

 It’s much more difficult and expensive to acquire new customers than to keep your existing ones.
 This is why a great customer retention strategy pays off.
-There’s no doubt you need to invest in customer acquisition, but you should equally put your efforts into driving revenue from your current shoppers.
+There’s no doubt you need to invest in customer acquisition, but you should equally focus on driving revenue from your current shoppers.

 If you’ve kept your customer database regularly, now you can use it – analyze your shopper demographics, purchasing habits, and history, and draw on it in your marketing efforts.
 For instance, you can send your customers offers and recommendations regarding the products/services they bought in the past and regarding their gender and location.